book Joey Dunlop - His Authorised Biography

 and a few may be looking for someone to blame.
 It was

-had several times before – at such a backwater.
+several times before – at such a backwater.
+Some

-Some years ago I visited the circuit.
-The local bike
+years ago I visited the circuit.
+The local bike racing

-racing anything with wheels – not unlike a grubby
+anything with wheels – not unlike a grubby young

-young fella from Ballymoney, on a battered old Tiger
+fella from Ballymoney, on a battered old Tiger Cub, 31

-Cub, 31 years before.
-They clearly adored Joey, and
+years before.
+They clearly adored Joey, and he had seemed

 start money in Estonia was £1000.
 So he certainly